Scale Groups: Scale groups and self-replicating groups

-The representation of isometries fixing $\omega$ in terms of finite permutations, $\{\pi_{\vtx{w}}\}_{\vtx{w}\in\gr{V}(\wtreeq)}$, facilitates the definition of some classes of examples of scale groups.
-The first examples are analogues of the ``universal group" for a local action defined in~\cite{BM}. \begin{example} Let $S\leq \Sym(q)$ be a transitive permutation group.
+Proposition~\ref{prop:describe_autos} facilitates the definition of classes of examples of scale groups.
+The first examples are analogues of the ``universal group" for a local action defined in~\cite{BM}.
+Let $\pi^{(x)} : \gr{V}\treeq\to \Sym(q)$ be as in the proposition. \begin{example} Let $S\leq \Sym(q)$ be a transitive permutation group.
 Define